mortazavilab/TALON/README.md

 (i.e. PacBio and Oxford Nanopore) to be analyzed side by side.

 # Installation
-TALON is designed to be run with Python version 2.7.
+TALON is designed to be run with Python 3.7 (tested on version 3.7.2).

-Requires:
-* intervaltree (v2.1.0)

 To install TALON, simply download the files using Github's "Download ZIP" button, then unzip them in the directory where you would like to install the program.
 Alternately, you can download a specific version of the program from the Releases tab.
 The TALON scripts can now be run directly from the command line- just include the path.